City Website Formatting Guide

 Maps

-Google Maps can be embedded into a page, news item, or event upon request.
-Contact the Web Team with the specific URL that you want a Google Map for, along with any specific wording for the map itself.
+A Google Map can be created and embedded into a page, news item, or event upon request.
+Contact the Web Team locations, customization for the map and where you would like it embedded.

 Suggested References